C*-envelopes for operator algebras with a coaction and co-universal C*-algebras for product systems: Preliminaries

 Partly inspired by these, more right LCM semigroups that embed in a group have been constructed as semidirect products associated to certain algebraic actions of $\mathbb N^k$ on an abelian group that respect the order in the sense of \cite[Definition 8.1]{BLS18}. \end{example}

 It will be convenient for us to work with finite subsets $F$ of $P$ on which a `local' right LCM operation can be defined that reflects the structure of upper bounds in $P$, thus generalizing the notion of $\vee$-closed sets used in the case of a quasi-lattice order.
-The problem is that expressions like $p\vee q$ or $ \lcm(p,q)$ do not have an intrinsic meaning for a general right LCM semigroup because of the nonuniqueness caused by the presence of nontrivial units in $P$.
+The problem is that expressions like $p\vee q$ or $ \lcm(p,q)$ customarily used to denote smallest common upper bound or least common multiple of two elements, are not well defined for a general right LCM semigroup because of the nonuniqueness caused by the presence of nontrivial units in $P$.
 So we need to impose restrictions on $F$ to ensure uniqueness. \begin{definition} Let $P$ be a right LCM subsemigroup of a group $G$.
-A finite subset $F$ of $P$ is said to be \emph{{$\vee$-closed}} if for every $p,q \in F$ with $p P \cap q P \neq \mt$ there exists a unique $w \in F$ such that $p P \cap q P = w P$, equivalently, $F$ contains exactly one right LCM for any two of its elements that have a right LCM in $P$. \end{definition} Another way to approach this is to realize that a finite subset $F\subseteq P$ is \emph{{$\vee$-closed}} iff the restriction of the `right ideal map' $\I:p\mapsto pP$ to $F$ gives a bijection whose image $\I(F) := \{p P \mid p \in F\}$ is closed under intersection.
+A finite subset $F$ of $P$ is said to be \emph{{$\vee$-closed}} if for every $p,q \in F$ with $p P \cap q P \neq \mt$ there exists a unique $w \in F$ such that $p P \cap q P = w P$, equivalently, $F$ contains exactly one right LCM for any two of its elements that have a right LCM in $P$. \end{definition} An easy example that illustrates this notion is provided by the multiplicative semigroup $P= \mathbb Z\setminus \{0\}$, in which least common multiples are defined only up to $\pm 1$.
+But, for instance, the set $F$ of all positive divisors of a positive integer is $\vee$-closed because any two elements of $F$ have a unique l.c.m. in $F$.

+Another way to approach this is to realize that a finite subset $F\subseteq P$ is \emph{{$\vee$-closed}} iff the restriction of the `right ideal map' $\I:p\mapsto pP$ to $F$ gives a bijection whose image $\I(F) := \{p P \mid p \in F\}$ is closed under intersection.
 It is then easy to see that if $F$ is $\vee$-closed, then the familiar relation

 actually defines a partial order on $F$, and hence, being finite, each {$\vee$-closed} set has maximal and minimal elements.

 Following Fowler's work \cite{Fow02}, Brownlowe, Larsen and Stammeier \cite{BLS18}, and Kwasniewski and Larsen \cite{KL19a, KL19b} considered product systems over right LCM semigroups.